The local-orbifold correspondence for simple normal crossings pairs: Rank reduction I: projection formula

 It remains to establish the local-orbifold correspondence for the smooth orbifold pair $(\Zcal,\Dcal_n)$, used in the proof above.

 \begin{theorem} With notation as in the proof of Theorem~\ref{thm: local orbifold}, we have: \end{theorem}

 We establish this result only in the setting we require, namely when $\Zcal$ is a multi-root stack and $\Dcal_n$ is a divisor pulled back from the coarse moduli space.
-The proof adapts the arguments of \cite{vGGR} but many subtleties arise even in our restricted context, due to the twisted sectors of $\Zcal$ (which encode tangencies with respect to the divisors $D_1,\ldots,D_{n-1}$).
+The proof adapts the arguments of \cite{vGGR} but subtleties arise due to the twisted sectors of $\Zcal$, which encode tangencies with respect to the divisors $D_1,\ldots,D_{n-1}$.
+These complicate a crucial dimension count in the proof (\S \ref{sec: Y-vanishing}) and also affect the final multiplicity calculation (\S \ref{sec: special graph contribution}).

-It is unclear whether the correspondence holds in great generality.
-If the divisor has generic stabiliser then a crucial dimension count given in the proof (\S \ref{sec: Y-vanishing}) can fail, so at best the result must be established via other methods.
-Moreover, the multiplicity arising from the contribution of the special graph (\S \ref{sec: special graph contribution}) is different when the divisor has generic stabiliser.
+\begin{remark} It is unclear whether the correspondence holds in greater generality.
+If the divisor has generic stabiliser then the dimension count (\S \ref{sec: Y-vanishing}) can fail, so at best the result must be established via other methods.
+Moreover in this case the multiplicity arising from the contribution of the special graph (\S \ref{sec: special graph contribution}) is different, hinting that any generalisation of the correspondence will in fact require a new formulation. \end{remark}